 If you become an accountant, you will be to maintain a great work-life balance.
-You will generally have 40 hour work-week and will get enough time for your family and to enjoy any hobby you like.
-If you become CA, your work pressure will increase, but still you will not have 16 hours day every day.
-Rarely do you need to work 16 hour a day.
+You will generally have a 40-hour work-week and will get enough time for your family and to enjoy any hobby you like.
+If you become CA, your work pressure will increase, but still, you will not have 16 hours a day every day.
+Rarely do you need to work 16 hours a day?

-If you choose engineering, work-life balance would depend on what specialization you choose.
-But the job hours are not as much as you would see in case of an investment banker.
-Thus, as engineer you can maintain good work-life balance throughout.
+If you choose to engineer, the work-life balance would depend on what specialization you choose.
+But the job hours are not as much as you would see in the case of an investment banker.
+Thus, as an engineer, you can maintain a good work-life balance throughout.

 Now here’s the most important part for many, yes, the compensation for each profession.

-Let’s start with accountant.
-The median salary for an accountant in USA is around US $65,940 per annum.
-The best ten per cent get around US $115,000 per annum and lowest-paid make around US $41,000.
-This salary is for those who have done their degree course and don’t have any speciality.
+Let’s start with the accountant.
+The median salary for an accountant in the USA is around the US $65,940 per annum.
+The best ten percent get around the US $115,000 per annum, and lowest-paid makes around the US $41,000.
+This salary is for those who have done their degree course and don’t have any specialty.
 Let’s call them general accountant.
 What if you go for Chartered Accountancy after you complete your bachelor degree course or along with it?
 Have a look at the salary of the Chartered Accountant.
-A chartered accountant makes anywhere between US $150,000-200,000 per annum.
+A chartered accountant makes anywhere between the US $150,000-200,000 per annum.
 Now you can see the difference.
 If you can do your chartered accountancy, you would be able to earn much more than the general accountant.

-In case of engineering, let’s say the compensation one by one.
+In the case of engineering, let’s say the compensation one by one.

 So, you can understand that if you do your engineering in any field, the money is not an issue at all.

-- As accountant, you can move to many different careers.
-You can work as an auditor or a tax consultant or you can choose to go for management accounting.
-Of course, you need to do specialized course to get more value, but accounting opens the doors for you.
+- As an accountant, you can move to many different careers.
+You can work as an auditor or a tax consultant, or you can choose to go for management accounting.
+Of course, you need to do a specialized course to get more value, but accounting opens the doors for you.

-- As some part of accounting is monotonous, it may seem boring to you sometimes.
+- As some part of accounting is monotonous, sometimes it may seem boring to you.

 - The work is always interesting.
 You will always find new things to learn and to think about.

-- Usually, it’s easy to find a job in engineering if you pass out from a good college and you have at least fundamental understanding of how things work.
+- Usually, it’s easy to find a job in engineering if you pass out from a good college, and you have at least a fundamental understanding of how things work.